“And when the night is cloudy there is still a light that shines on me

 But these thoughts were definitely not just due to the anguish that I had been going through trying to be a good father for my daughter.

 They were also due to the fact that I am now faced with potentially being placed under the jurisdiction of the Criminal Code Review Board, who will determine my disposition, such as forced regular out-patient treatment with a psychiatrist and medication compliance.
-These are two things which have already been causing me a lot of stress and have been additional things which have been tarnishing my credibility and image since 2012 because I do not have a mental illness (in terms of a brain organ disorder) and I am being falsely accused of having no insight.
+These are two things which have already been causing me a lot of stress and have been additional things which have been tarnishing my credibility and image since 2012 because I do not have a mental illness (in terms of a brain organ disorder that would require me to take medication to help me function in society) and I am being falsely accused of having no insight.

 False accusations are stressful, friend, which is why it would be unwise to smear somebody lest you then have to face the karma for your own actions.

 This is the reason why I now will be challenging my accusers in what is called an NCR (Not Criminally Responsible) Trial.
-This NCR Trial is scheduled to take place in the regular Criminal (as oppose to Mental Health) Court at the end of June 2019.
+This NCR Trial is scheduled to begin in the regular Criminal (as oppose to Mental Health) Court at the end of June 2019.

 It is very unlikely that I will win that trial, according to advice I’d received from a lawyer.
 A few MIRACLES would need to take place in order for me to be able to win and get out of this mire.
 So, although I’ve been making a lot of effort, I’m basically relying on miracles here, one of which would have to include a second opinion from a psychiatrist determining that I am NOT mentally ill.
 (And the only way to be awarded a stipulation of unsupervised access to my daughter from the Family Court would be by getting this aforementioned not-even-determined-to-happen-yet second opinion.)

-One of those miracles could also be a cure of my prostate cancer, for which I am due for radiation treatment this May, by my spiritual guide.
+One of those miracles could also be a healing of my prostate cancer, for which I am due for radiation treatment this May, by my spiritual guide.

 Here is a recent Facebook conversation I had with a friend: